 This One Summer

-Paper Towns is one of the most underrated John Green books (and easily my favorite).
 Recently turned into a film, Paper Towns earned its place on this list after it was challenged for references to sex and for, *gasp*, dropping F-bombs.
 Green’s book Looking For Alaska has been challenged (also great and tragic) quite a bit as well for ‘offensive language and sexual descriptions.’
-Green has a new book dropping in two weeks (!!) and I can’t recommend his work enough – read it all!

-Maus is the tale of a son’s journey to find out more about his (estranged) father – a Polish Jew and Holocaust survivor (but as told with different races represented by different animals).
+Maus is the tale of a son’s journey to find out more about his (estranged) father – a Polish, Jewish man and Holocaust survivor (but as told with different races represented by different animals).
 This book has been challenged many times, sometimes for being ‘anti-ethnic’ (talk about irony), not young reader-friendly, and sometimes just for the use of the swastika on the cover, even though the whole book is specifically anti-Nazi.

 Possibly the most ironic book on this list for being banned, as it’s literally about the outlawing, banning, and burning of books in a dystopian future.
 Le sigh.
 Why was it banned?
 Because one of the books burned in it is the Bible.
 This is a classic that, if you were never assigned it in high school – or even if you were – you should absolutely pick up.
 It makes you appreciate banned books week even more.

 If you like Mad Max, this Australian post-apocalyptic comic might be right up your alley.
 First dropping as a comic strip in ’88, Tank Girl has been around for a while and recently had a bit of a comeback for her 30th anniversary.
 She became a symbol for women in the punk rock world in the days of peak Bad Religion and of the Riot Grrrl movement in the ’90s.
 It’s fun, it’s insane, the art is amazing, and yes, it is usually NSFW.